Saints Row: The Third: Development

 The city of Steelport was designed such that the player could identify locations without needing a minimap, with a spatially recognizable skyline and iconic gang vehicles in specific regions.

 The title was not shown at the 2010 Electronic Entertainment Expo (E3) with the explanation that the company had spent the year "rebuilding the technology", but a tie-in movie was mentioned as in production and a Saints Row 3 announcement was expected at the December Spike VGAs.
 Saints Row: The Third was finally announced officially in March 2011.
 The team wanted to include many different features and items, so scoping the final product became an issue.
 They laid out their ideas on a schedule and began to cut until over "4000 man-days of scheduled work" were removed, including features such as free-running (called "freegunning") and a cover system.
 Competitive multiplayer was removed due to its lack of popularity in the previous series entries.
 In retrospect, Phillips said he wanted to remove more.
 The studio borrowed people from other parts of the company to finish the project.
 Writer Drew Holmes expressed the difficulty in determining what was too risqué for the game.
-In keeping with series advertising, Saints Row: The Third included sex symbol Sasha Grey in the production as a character voice.
+In keeping with series advertising, Saints Row: The Third included porn star Sasha Grey in the production as a character voice.
 Other celebrity voice actors include Hulk Hogan and Daniel Dae Kim.

 The development team also pre-visualized rough drafts to sketch ideas for others to advance.
 For example, the introductory airplane level was pre-visualized two years prior to its creation as a demonstration for the development team and publisher.
 Levels were built in a world editor by Volition's Core Technology Group (CTG), which was continually built in the four years preceding release.
 Like the other two titles, Saints Row: The Third uses Havok's physics middleware with customizations. which let the team build vehicle drifting physics and the VTOL aircraft.
 The studio considered the Red Faction series' Geo-Mod 2 engine but chose against it due to the implementation's difficulty and not wanting that degree of destruction.
 Phillips gave a game development postmortem at the 2012 Game Developers Conference, where he advised studios to let development team members run with their ideas.
 Volition began to add modding support to the title and series in mid 2013.